jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-self-hosting-umbrel-os.md

 ## Step 5: Set up Lightning Node (Optional)

-If you want to make use of the [Lightning Network](https://academy.binance.com/en/articles/what-is-lightning-network), it allows you to make ultra cheap and almost instant Bitcoin transactions.
-By running a Lightning node, you can not only self-custody your Bitcoin on Lightning, but also earn sats by routing payments on the network
+If you want to make use of the [Lightning Network](https://academy.binance.com/en/articles/what-is-lightning-network), it will allow you to make ultra cheap and almost instant Bitcoin transactions.
+By running a Lightning node, you can not only self-custody your Bitcoin on Lightning, but also earn sats by routing payments on the network and much more!

 1. Install the Lighting Node app from the store
 2. This will merge both Bitcoin and Lightning apps and enable Lightning Network functionality
-3. Open a channel and explore the wicked world of the Lightning Network
+3. Open a channel and explore the world of the Lightning Network
 4. Profit?
-(Have fun exploring the rabbit-hole)
+(Have fun exploring the Lightning rabbit-hole)
 ![1](/assets/public-2/43.png)
 ![1](/assets/public-2/41.png)
 ![1](/assets/public-2/42.png)